 Now, before you rail at self-sabotage, here’s a bit of perspective:

 Self-sabotage is not evil.
 It’s merely your subconscious protecting you from something that no longer is a problem.
 It’s an old pattern that used to serve you.
-And it’s still active and now hurting your writing because at one point in your life it felt as if this was the only safe thing to do.
+And it’s still active and now hurting your writing only because at one point in your life it felt as if this was the safest thing to do.

-And now it has become a problem.
+Unfortunately, now this emotional and behavioral pattern has become a problem.
 The first step to fixing this is to recognize it for what it is: an overprotective bodyguard.

-The best part of this?
-The self-sabotage can end.
-Right here.
 EFT tapping is a great modality to deal with it.
 Here’s how to get started with a few tapping phrases:

 Even though I have this pattern that keeps me from writing, I'm a good writer, and I now choose to take a much closer look at this.